-Stallion Hammock (Potential Enhancement 50-70 + Acres) - The unmined portion of Stallion Hammock is dominated by mixed hardwoods such as red maple (Acer rubrum), laurel oak (Quercus laurifolia), water oak (Quercus nigra), sweet bay (Magnolia virginiana), swamp bay (Persea palustris), tupelo (Nyssa sylvatica var. biflora), cabbage palm (Sabal palmetto), and dahoon holly (Ilex cassine).
+Stallion Hammock (Potential Enhancement 50+ Acres) - The unmined portion of Stallion Hammock is dominated by mixed hardwoods such as red maple (Acer rubrum), laurel oak (Quercus laurifolia), water oak (Quercus nigra), sweet bay (Magnolia virginiana), swamp bay (Persea palustris), tupelo (Nyssa sylvatica var. biflora), cabbage palm (Sabal palmetto), and dahoon holly (Ilex cassine).
 The subcanopy includes saplings of the same tree species and ground coverage is dominated by various fern species (e.g. Woodwardia virginica, Osmunda cinnamomea, Thelpyteris palustris) (refer to photos).
-Mining activity effectively removed the majority of two headwater weltand tributaries (Fig. F - referred to as eastern and western tributaries).
+Mining activity effectively removed the majority of two headwater wetland tributaries (Fig. F - referred to as eastern and western tributaries).
 This altered the contributing basin flow to the unmined portion of the Stallion Hammock wetland and the associated Pringle Branch located in the hammock.
-In addition, two fill access roads cross the hammock (Fig. F).
-The east-west road crossing is a converted railroad tram.
-These crossings have one culvert crossing each that restrict and alter the historic hydrology to the outer downstream portions of the floodplain; especially when Pringle Branch overflows the banks and surface water sheet flows through the swamp.
 An access road berm separates the mine pits from the remaining hammock and there is a ditch outfall draining surface water directly into Pringle Branch.
 Compared to historic conditions, the perennial ditch water flow into the branch potentially draws down the contributing basin groundwater conditions.
 In addition, the point discharge flow into the branch reduces the historic groundwater seepage spread along the contributing basin and wetland perimeter, resulting in uneven distribution of ground and surface water into the hammock.

-Additional hydrologic and vegetative evaluation of Stallion Hammock will be required to determine the degree of how the contributing basin alterations have impacted the system.
-This not only includes the two mined tributaries but the access road crossings.
-These roads provide necessary access for land management activities so depending on the evaluation and modeling effort, there may be additional culverts installed in the access road and railroad tram to restore flow and hydroperiod regimes throughout the wetland floodplain.
-The tram also has active gopher tortoise burrows so if culvert installation is proposed, the location and construction methods will evaluate any potential impacts to the tortoises.
+Additional hydrologic and vegetative evaluation of Stallion Hammock will be required to determine the degree of how the contributing basin alterations have altered the system.
 Until such time the surface water modeling is conducted and there is a determination of necessary structural improvements, the forested wetland habitat enhancement acreage associated with Stallion Hammock will not be designated for FDOT mitigation credit.
 However, there could be more than 50 acres of direct hydrologic enhancement associated with the wetland area between the two roads and directly north of the railroad tram.
 This doesn't include any additional headwater wetland enhancement associated with the remaining hammock tributary or the two isolated lobes of the eastern and western tributaries.
 There will be at least secondary enhancement of these wetland systems associated with the proposed restoration plan of the sub-basin but the degree of improvement and potential mitigation credit will be determined as part of the final design.